flectra-hq/flectra/doc/setup/install.rst

 Create an isolated environment
 ''''''''''''''''''''''''''''''

-Now we can create a virtual environment for Odoo like this:
+Now we can create a virtual environment for Flectra like this:

 .. code-block:: console

-  $ mkvirtualenv -p /usr/bin/python3 odoo-venv
+  $ mkvirtualenv -p /usr/bin/python3 flectra-venv

-With this command, we ask for an isolated Python3 environment that will be named "odoo-env".
+With this command, we ask for an isolated Python3 environment that will be named "flectra-env".
 If the command works as expected, your shell is now using this environment.
 Your prompt should have changed to remind you that you are using an isolated environment.
 You can verify with this command: